 Financial assets at amortised cost include loans to related parties and amount due from related parties.

 Management does not foresee any significant credit risk involving the amount receivable.
-Therefore, no expected credit loss has been recognised as at 31 December 2020.
+Therefore, no expected credit loss has been recognised as at 31 December 2021 since majority of the amount has been received after year end.